paceuniversity/cs491/finaldemoposter.md

 ## Presentation Template

-* 15 minutes including the live demo
+* 12 minutes including the live demo
-* To be done in Google Presentation
+* To be done in Google Presentation (or similar_
 * The slides below should be there.
 You can be creative!

 ## Slides